-- The grade 6 materials include diverse instructional strategies to facilitate lesson delivery, including Talk the Talk, various activities with integrated differentiation, and skills practice sessions.
-For example, Module 2, Topic 3, Lesson 1, includes four activities.
-Each activity includes facilitation notes, Stamp the Learning prompts, instructional models, common student misconceptions, and indicators to observe in student work and discourse.
-The Facilitation Notes describe small group work, stating, "Have students complete the table in Question 1 with their partner or group.
-Discuss answers as a class, noting the units that students used for each measurement.
-Some students may need to be reminded of the units used in each system to measure length, weight, and volume." - Materials include teacher guidance and recommendations for effective lesson facilitation using a variety of instructional approaches.
+- The grade 7 materials include diverse instructional strategies to facilitate lesson delivery, including "Talk the Talk," various activities with integrated differentiation, and skills practice sessions.
+For example, Module 2, Topic 1, Lesson 2, includes six activities.
+Each activity incorporates Facilitation Notes, Stamp the Learning prompts, instructional models, common student misconceptions, and indicators to observe in student work and discourse.
+The Facilitation Notes for whole group discussion states, "Ask a student to read the introduction and the Worked Example aloud.
+Discuss the information as a class." - Materials include teacher guidance and recommendations for effective lesson facilitation using a variety of instructional approaches.
 The Facilitation Notes in the "Lesson Overview" include guidance for teachers to effectively implement and facilitate the lessons.
-This guidance is evident through the use of Questions to Support Discourse.
-Within the lesson itself, the materials provide "EB Student Tips" in margin notes "to support students with varying levels of English language proficiency" and "Optimizing Learning" margin notes "to indicate opportunities for purposeful learning.
+This is evident through the use of "Questions to Support Discourse."
+Within the lesson itself, the materials provide "EB Student Tips" margin notes "to support students with varying levels of English language proficiency" and "Optimizing Learning" margin notes "to indicate opportunities for purposeful learning.
 These strategies provide access to the course content for all learners."
-Skills Practice Sets alignment margin notes "indicate the section(s) of Skills Practice that align to activities within the lessons."
-Modeling the Moment margin notes
+"Skills Practice" alignment margin notes "indicate the section(s) of Skills Practice that align to activities within the lessons."
+Modeling the Moments margin notes "provide instructional guidance surrounding when and how to utilize the Problem-Solving Model Graphic Organizer."

-- "provide instructional guidance surrounding when and how to utilize the Problem-Solving Model Graphic Organizer." - The "Instructional Approach" section of the text contains the overall approach to the lesson cycle.
-This begins with the "Engage (Getting Started), Develop (Activities), and then the Talk the Talk (Demonstrate)."
+• The "Instructional Approach" section of the text contains the overall approach to the lesson cycle.
+This begins with the Engage (Getting Started), Develop (Activities), and then the Talk the Talk (Demonstrate).
 Under each subheading is a list of associated activities that the teacher could expect to see within the lesson.